 Muralidhar joined Watsi on September 23rd, 2016.
-Five years ago, Muralidhar joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Six years ago, Muralidhar joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
 Muralidhar's most recent donation supported Kea, a 41-year-old food seller from Cambodia, to fund fracture repair surgery so she can regain use of her hand.